Arslan-Zaidi/popstructure/README.md

 Please cite this paper if you use any of the code in your own analyses.

 The following is a brief description of each folder.
-There are readme files under each directory for more explanation:
+The wiki page contains additional information on which folder to search for each analysis.

 /optimize_migration_rate : scripts used to choose migration rate between demes such that the Fst and genomic inflation (on birthplace) matches that observed in the UK Biobank.